Hjorthmedh/RGCmorphology/ms/intro.md

 with a fine resolution in the depth dimension.
 Accurate generation of dendritic depth information required reliable information about the extent of the inner plexiform layer, gained through reconstruction of the two VAChT bands.
-This is turn relied on complex non-linear image-warping of the image stacks to flatten the dendritic trees and fine z-resolution in the image stack.
+This in turn relied on complex non-linear image-warping of the image stacks to flatten the dendritic trees and fine z-resolution in the image stack.
 Their dataset was made freely available and therefore served as a useful control for our feature